justinmichaud/remote-support/README.md

 # TODO / Ideas to explore

-- Encrypt connections using java + tls (bouncycastle) + utp
+- Tunnel tcp connection
-- Replace tun adapter with tcp tunnel.
-Send data from local tcp connection over encrypted tls+utp (stream over udp) connection, where it is sent to remote tcp connection
+- Allow peers to choose to accept unknown certificate, display random code
-- Authenticate with public server and destination
+- Prompt peers to accept connection
-- Use public server to share client certificates, tell client when it is receiving support, and establish tun ip addresses using that
+- Establish encrypted dtls connection with public server, get/send info for udp hole punching
-- Prompt client receiving support to accept connection + random confirmation code
+- Create simple confined shell to allow controlling remote computer
 - Ask the user to forward ports if udp hole punching doesn't work
 - Handle edge cases when two people try to connect to same computer

 - Make simple gui to allow the connection details to be entered
-- Forward ssh and vnc from gui
+- Forward vnc from gui